mac-comp240/hw-asm-arith-decode/README.md

 Lines with a < in front of them are from your file and lines with a > in front of them are corresponding lines in the correct complete version.

-When a whole function is still missing as you work, you should see something like this, example, where arith3 is not completed yet:
+When a whole function is still missing as you work, you should see something like this example (this is only an example, yours will be different), where arith3 is not completed yet:

 ```
 diff -b -B -I '.ident*' -I '.file*' arith.s arith_complete.s